2 cm Flak 30, Flak 38 and Flakvierling 38: Others

-The Flakvierling was also a common fixture on trains, even on Hitler's own command train, where pairs of them were mounted on either end of a "camelback" flatbed car and then covered to make it look like a boxcar, sometimes with a pair of such twin-Flakvierling mount cars for defence, one near each end of Hitler's Führersonderzug train.
+The Flakvierling was also a common fixture on trains, even on Hitler's own command train (Führersonderzug), where pairs of them were mounted on either end of a "camelback" flatbed car and then covered to make it look like a boxcar, sometimes with a pair of such twin-Flakvierling mount cars for defence, one near each end of Hitler's Führersonderzug train.

 Ammunition

 A range of 20x138B ammunition was manufactured for 2 cm Flak weapons, the more commonly used types are listed on the following table.
 Other types included practice rounds (marked Übung or Üb. in German notation) and a number of different AP types including a high-velocity PzGr 40 round with a tungsten carbide core in an aluminium body.